okfn/opendefinition/licenses/nonconformant/index.markdown

 ### Creative Commons No-Derivatives Licenses

-Creative Commons No-Derivatives (by-nd-*) violate principle 3., "Reuse", as they do not allow works, in part or in whole, to be re-used in derivative works.
+Creative Commons No-Derivatives (by-nd-*) violate OD 1.1#3., "Reuse", as they do not allow works, in part or in whole, to be re-used in derivative works.

 Creative Commons licenses with the Noderivs stipulation include: